fernandoGarcia21/littorina_saxatilis_skerry/Data/README.md

 - **Beige.txt**: 	Number of snails classified as Beige colour from each population and year.
 It is used in the analysis of trajectory of phenotypes.
 - **Complex_Karyotypes_Ids.txt**: 	Complex inversions have 6 possible karyotypes or clusters.
 This file is a translation from 1 to 6 (clusters) to A,B,C,AC, BC, AB for complex inversions.
 It is used by the test of predictions.
 - **contigPositionsGM.txt**: 	Contains the coordinates of the contigs in the genetic map.
 It is used in the analysis of the inversions, the Manhattan plot, and the test for hitch-hiking.
-- **fst_previous_studies**: 	It is a directory that contains the FST values between Wave and Crab in other swedish locations.
+- **/fst_previous_studies/**: 	It is a directory that contains the FST values between Wave and Crab in other swedish locations.
 It is used in the space - time correlation analysis.
 - **Individuals_karyotypes_inversions.txt**: 	It is a table with the karyotypes of each individual.
 This file is used in the test of predictions.
 - **Interpolation demographic parameters_random values 23 Sept 2023.rar**: 	500K random draws from the likelihood surface of the demographic inference.
 - **Interpolation s inversions 10 Dec.csv**: